-Table 14: Classification of the ME/MBA/MCA Degree
+Table - 14: Classification of the B.E. / B.Tech.
+Degree

 SI.No.
 Class Awarded Criteria 1.
-First class with distinction A student who satisfies the following conditions shall be declared to have passed the examination in First class with Distinction : M.E. / M.B.A.
-Should have passed the examination in all the courses of all the four semesters in the student's First Appearance within three years, which includes authorised break of study of one year (if availed).
+First class with distinction A student who satisfies the following conditions shall be declared to have passed the examination in First class with Distinction: Should have passed the examination in all the courses of all the eight semesters (10 Semesters in case of Mechanical (Sandwich) and 6 semesters in the case of Lateral Entry) in the student's First Appearance within five years (Six years in the case of Mechanical (Sandwich) and Four years in the case of Lateral Entry).
 Withdrawal from examination will not be considered as an appearance.
 Should have secured a CGPA of not less than 8.50.
-Should NOT have been prevented from writing end Semester examination due to lack of attendance in any of the courses.
+One year authorized break of study (if availed of) is included in the five years (Six years in the case of Mechanical (Sandwich) and four years in the case of lateral entry) for award of First class with Distinction.
+Should NOT have been prevented from writing end semester examination due to lack of attendance in any semester.